Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 Its wings have black tips, its head is white with reddish streaks and a black crest, and its neck is chestnut with white dots.

-The Reddish Egret feeds on fish, crustaceans, and amphibians by waiting patiently in shallow waters before quickly spearing its prey with powerful jabbing motions of its bill.
+The reddish egret feeds on fish, crustaceans, and amphibians.
+It waits patiently in shallow waters before quickly spearing its prey with its bill in powerful jabbing motions.

-Because of their beauty and gracefulness, these birds pose readily for photographers in many parts of Alabama’s coast.
+Because of their beauty and grace, these birds readily pose for photographers in many parts of Alabama’s coast.

 They are an important part of our ecosystem that helps maintain balance within coastal wetlands.